ms1450/ms1450.github.io/_posts/2023-03-30-Website-Fingerprinting-Using-Deep-Learning.markdown

 ## Acknowledgement

-This project was a collaborative effort between me and my talented peers, Zhi Liu and Alex Sutay.
-We worked together on our implementations of CNN, SDAE and LSTM, sharing the dataset and collaborating as part of an assignment for CSEC-720 Deep Learning Security at RIT.
+This project was a joint effort with my skilled colleagues, Zhi Liu and Alex Sutay.
+Together, we developed implementations of CNN, SDAE, and LSTM, and shared the dataset as part of our assignment for the CSEC-720 Deep Learning Security course at RIT.

+You can access the project by clicking [here](/assets/docs/Website%20Fingerprinting%20using%20Deep%20Learning.pdf).

 # References